SQL-FineBuild/v3.5/SQL2008/FineBuild/ReadMe.txt

-SQLFineFix.bat			Example of installing a SP and/or a CU to an existing SQL Server instance SQLFineInstance.bat		Example of adding a named instance to an existing SQL Server build SQLFineServer.bat		Example of installing a complex SQL Server build on to a server SQLFineWorkstation.bat		Example of installing SQL Server to a Workstation
+SQLFineFix.bat			Example of installing a SP and/or a CU to an existing SQL Server instance SQLFineInstance.bat		Example of adding a named instance to an existing SQL Server build SQLFineServer.bat		Example of installing a complex SQL Server build on to a server SQLFineWorkstation.bat		Example of installing a simple SQL Server build to a Workstation